rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-The `findAll()` and `findById()` are commonly used Sequelize methods for database operations.
+The `findAll()` and `findByPk()` are commonly used Sequelize methods for database operations.
 Finding all messages for a specific user is more specific, though.
 Here, you used the `where` clause to narrow down messages by the `userId` entry in the database.
 Accessing a database will add another layer of complexity to your application's architecture, so be sure to reference the Sequelize API documentation as much as needed going forward.

 Next, return to the *src/resolvers/message.js* file and perform adjustments to use the Sequelize API: